ParthrChandurkar/LexiLog-Your-Personal-Vocabulary-Journal/README.md

 ## Overview

-LexiLog is a desktop + web vocabulary tracker built for movie lovers who want to grow their English vocabulary organically.
+LexiLog is a desktop + web vocabulary tracker built for movie lovers who want to grow and improvise their English vocabulary organically.
 Every time you encounter an unfamiliar word, phrase, or idiom while watching a film, you can log it instantly — along with its meaning, the movie it came from, a usage example, and its difficulty level.
 Over time, LexiLog becomes your personal lexicon, searchable, quizzable, and exportable.

 ---